vjpr/monaco-bold/README.md

 ![Monego](https://raw.github.com/cseelus/monego/master/monego_example.png)

+A patched version with ligatures made with [Ligaturizer 2.0](https://github.com/rojiani/Ligaturizer-2.0) is also available.

 ## Install

 Select all variants you like to install, drag-and-drop into `Font Book > User` or double-click and select `Install font` from the dialog.